abey79/cookiecutter-le280-vsketch/README.md

-# vsketch template
+# le280 template

-Template sketch for the [vsketch](https://github.com/abey79/vsketch) project management tools.
+Template sketch for the le280-vsketch project